AngelRionCervi/VengarlJs/README.md

 ## createComp

-The imported function `createComp` is the bread and butter of the library, it requires 2 arguments (or 3 to make a root component, you will understand why later).
+The imported function `createComp` is the bread and butter of the library, it requires 2 arguments (or 3 to make a root component).
-The first one is the name of the custom element with a "-" as required by the specification, the second one is a function that gets immediately executed with an object as argument.
+The first one is the name of the custom element with a "-" as required by the HTML specification, the second one is a function that gets executed with an object as argument.

 The object contains different properties :